Announced: 2011Sidney Edwin Hocking

 Location: 17 Hannan Street

-Patrick Hannan along with Dan Shea and Tom Flannagan found gold near mount charlotte in June 189.
-This fine started the gold rush to what became known as Hannan’s and laid the foundations of the City of Kalgoorlie-Boulder.
+Patrick Hannan along with Dan Shea and Tom Flanagan found gold near Mount Charlotte in June 1893.
+This find started the gold rush to what became known as Hannan’s and laid the foundations of the City of Kalgoorlie-Boulder.

 He was the youngest in his prospecting party being 53 years old at the time, therefore was tasked with riding his horse to Coolgardie to make the claim.
 The area was also known as Hannan’s find or Hannans.

 That find started the rush to what became Kalgoorlie.
 He stayed on the goldfields for about 6 months prospecting before moving on.
 Hannan came back to Kalgoorlie in 1898 for a week or so, then left and never returned.